Net Zero – What Is It, and How to Achieve It?Chad Madill - The Clean Boot - Thursday, 09 September 2019

 Recycling plays a vital role and is significant for human survival.
 So let’s take it one step further and construct your house out of recycled materials.
 Homes made from recycled materials are not only versatile and economical but also comply with the law of Mother Nature.

 Install Energy-Efficient Lights

 Did you know LEDs consume 75% less energy than alternatives?
 Also, they last 25 times longer than incandescent lights and bulbs.
 Noticeably, energy-efficient products can save homeowners up to 20% on their bills each year.

 One of the ways to attain a zero-energy home is to install solar panels.
 In fact, producing your own energy can take your home from net-zero to net positive if you produce more energy than you consume during a year.

 Whether you’re planning to purchase a dishwasher or a washing machine, make sure to invest in energy-efficient technology to save money.
-Use of energy efficient appliances reduces the exploitation of natural resources including oil, coal and water, enabling us to achieve long-term sustainable development.
+The use of energy-efficient appliances reduces the exploitation of natural resources including oil, coal, and water, enabling us to achieve long-term sustainable development.

 Install Ceiling Fans

 Instead of using your air conditioners 24/7, install ceiling fans.
 A/C units can consume anywhere from 600W – 1600W of electricity.
 Compared to 12W-90W of electricity consumed by a ceiling fan.
 That’s almost a 99% reduction in consumption.

 Not all zero energy homes are created alike.
 However, all of them involve an independent source of sustainable energy.
 Many users install photovoltaic panels that can generate energy for HVAC systems and lighting.
 Excessive energy produced from solar panels can be accumulated in a battery storage system for future use or can also be transmitted to the local grid.